lasso-js/lasso/README.md

 <hr>

-To demonstrate rendering of the same template on the server and the client we will start with the following Raptor template:
+To demonstrate rendering of the same template on the server and the client we will start with the following Marko template:

-__template.rhtml__
+__template.marko__

 ```html
 Hello ${data.name}!